MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad.md

 >[!NOTE]
 >To get the correct token for Microsoft Teams Free and guest users, it is important that the apps use tenant specific endpoint `https://login.microsoftonline.com/**{tenantId}**`.
 You can get tenantId from the bot message or tab context.
 If the apps use `https://login.microsoftonline.com/common`, the users will get incorrect tokens and will log on to the "home" tenant instead of the tenant that they are currently signed into.

-For more information on Single Sign-On (SSO) see the article [Silent authentication](~/tabs/how-to/authentication/auth-silent-AAD.md).
+For more information on Single Sign-On (SSO), see the article [Silent authentication](~/tabs/how-to/authentication/auth-silent-AAD.md).

 ## Code sample